George Rainsford (actor): Personal life

 In November 2009, Rainsford was treated at Salisbury District Hospital for a gashed fist and damaged tendon after accidentally punching Luke Norris during a stage fight in the Royal Shakespeare Company production Days of Significance.

 In the summer of 2014, Rainsford took three episodes of Casualty off due to paternity leave.
 His last episode of 2014 was aired on 29 November, and he returned at the start of 2015.

-He married actress Jaimi Barbakoff in 2012 and they have two sons.
-They met at the National Theatre.
+The couple live in Berkhamsted, Hertfordshire.